nearmap/libddog/README.md

 The query language closely resembles the Datadog syntax, but because it's Python code and not just a string it is validated and known to be well formed at definition time.

-Then you define what the widget looks like:
+Then you define what the graph looks like:

 ```python
 Timeseries(